epfl-dlab/property-inference-attacks/README.md

 To run an experiment using a specific `my_experiments.yaml` config file, you should place its yaml config file in `/config/experiments`, and then run:

 `python run.py experiments=my_experiments`

+It is possible to provide a list as a model hyperparameter: in that case, the framework will automatically optimise between the given options.

 ## Framework usage